 Many projects are in the immediate vicinity of federal facilities that are in active use.
 Examples include the National Arboretum; the Armed Forces Retirement Home; military facilities such as Bolling Air Force Base and the Washington Navy Yard; various reservoirs operated by the Army Corps of Engineers, as well as rivers; the U.S. Capitol grounds; the Kennedy Center for the Performing Arts; Smithsonian museums; the Veterans Hospital; and headquarters for the U.S. Postal Service and the Departments of Energy and State.
-Additionally, some federal property is planned for future development that will generate transportation needs that should be taken into account in current planning, such as the Bureau of Alcohol, Tobacco, and Firearms and Southeast Federal Center (including the Department of Transportation headquarters).
+Additionally, some federal property is planned for future development that will generate transportation needs that should be taken into account in current planning, such as the Department of Homeland Security campus at Saint Elizabeths, and the Armed Forces Retirement Home.

 Improvements to the transportation system will benefit these federal operations in the long run.
-However, DDOT should coordinate with the appropriate agencies to ensure that any construction work maintains adequate access (for vehicles, transit, and pedestrians), and avoids damage to federal property; that streetscape and landscape work is coordinated with the design plans of the federal installations; and that transportation planning takes into account the near- and long-term needs of the federal installations.
+However, DDOT should coordinate with the appropriate agencies and NCPC to ensure that any construction work maintains adequate access (for vehicles, transit, and pedestrians), and avoids damage to federal property; that streetscape and landscape work is coordinated with the design plans of the federal installations; and that transportation planning takes into account the near- and long-term needs of the federal installations.